akifurrahman/akifurrahman/README.md

 - **edmissions.co:** A project related to admissions in educational institutions.
 - **JavaScript Rock-Paper-Scissors:** A fun implementation of the classic game using JavaScript.

-📊 I’m currently focusing on machine learning applications in healthcare.
-My GitHub showcases various projects that reflect my dedication to coding and continuous learning.
+📊 My GitHub showcases various projects that reflect my dedication to coding and continuous learning.

 🚀 Let’s connect and collaborate on exciting projects that push the boundaries of technology!